AHamza14/Model-transformation-composition/README.md

 # Introduction
 The goal of this project is to create complex software systems by composing reusable model transformations.

+# Files
+The file "project.xml" serves as the input model, which is obtained from the Visual Paradigm project presented at Docs/StationServiceSystem.vpp.

 # How to test
 1. Install the transformation engine (SaxonHE9.9N), see the Docs folder for the exe.
 2. Install Java (jdk-11.0.9).